-FAMIS MOMS and FAMIS Select continue to help meet health care coverage needs in Virginia by providing options that would otherwise not exist for two vulnerable populations: pregnant women and children in low-income families not eligible for Medicaid.
+FAMIS MOMS and FAMIS Select continue to help meet health coverage needs in Virginia by providing options that would otherwise not exist for two vulnerable populations: uninsured pregnant women and children in low-income families not eligible for Medicaid.
 Although serving comparatively small numbers, these programs are an important part of the health care safety net for residents of the Commonwealth.
-DMAS looks forward to building on these established programs as we incorporate into the Demonstration the recently approved amendment offering 12 months extended postpartum coverage.
+DMAS looks forward to building on these established programs as we incorporate into the Demonstration the recently approved amendment offering 12 months extended postpartum coverage for Medicaid and CHIP members.